apotitech/pidgin_lingua/README.md

 # Lingua
-English to Pidgin English(Cameroon) Sequence-to-Sequence Translator Model
+English to Pidgin English Sequence-to-Sequence Translator Model

 ## Overview

-Lingua is an open-source project that focuses on building a sequence-to-sequence translator model using transformers to translate text from English to Pidgin English(Cameroon).
-Cameroon Pidgin English is a widely spoken creole language in Cameroon, making this project a valuable resource for linguistic diversity.
+Lingua is an open-source project that focuses on building a sequence-to-sequence translator model using transformers to translate text from English to Pidgin English.
+Pidgin English is a widely spoken creole language in Cameroon 🇨🇲 and Nigeria 🇳🇬, making this project a valuable resource for linguistic diversity.

 ## Features

 - **Sequence-to-Sequence Learning:** Implements sequence-to-sequence learning for translation tasks, allowing for more context-aware and accurate translations.
-- **Cameroon Pidgin English Support:** Specifically designed for translating English text into Cameroon Pidgin English, catering to the linguistic needs of the Cameroon community.
+- **Pidgin English Support:** Specifically designed for translating English text into Pidgin English, catering to the linguistic needs of the Cameroonian and Nigerian community.
 - **Open Source:** The entire project is open-source, allowing collaboration and contributions from the community to improve and expand the translation capabilities.

 ## Getting Started